 Another growing trend is adding online casino gambling to the mix.
 While earlier states rolled out each of these gambling options in phases, additional expansion is likely to address online casino games and sports betting apps in the same vein.

-Tennessee rolled out legal sports betting in November through mobile sportsbook apps.
-Virginia is expected to launch legal online sports betting early next year.
+Tennessee online sports betting rolled out in November through mobile sportsbook apps.
+Virginia sports betting is expected to launch early next year.
 However, neither of these two states are offering online casino apps at this time.

 You can now add the state of Michigan to the list of states with both retail and online casinos and sportsbooks.
 The Michigan Gaming Control Board (MGCB) recently issued approval for 15 online betting and gaming licenses.
 These online platform providers are tied to existing commercial and tribal land-based casinos.

 Pending some additional regulatory requirements, these online platforms are targeting a launch by mid-January.
 Play Gun Lake now has an online casino too.
 Other hurdles to clear include independent testing of these betting platforms.
 Online operators will also have to ensure the integrity of the gaming options offered.

 The list of approved operators reads like a who’s who of the US gaming industry.
-Sign up at FanDuel and registering at BetMGM are already operating in the state through retail sportsbooks.
+Sign up at FanDuel and registering at BetMGM are already possible in the state through retail sportsbooks.
 Penn Sports is on the list with its popular Barstool Sportsbook app.
 In-state operators include MotorCity Casino and MGM Grand Detroit.